 Q: How might my employer’s failure to investigate my complaint show retaliation?

-A: An employer should adequately investigate every legitimate employee complaint.
-Failure to do a minimum investigation may suggest that the employer resented the complaint.
+A: Even though there is no law that specifically requires all employee complaints to be investigated, an employer should adequately investigate every legitimate employee complaint.
+Failure to do a minimum investigation may suggest that the employer resented the complaint or supported the unlawful conduct being complained about.
 An adequate investigation should include:

 A: First, do not give your employer any excuse to retaliate against you with discipline.
 Be polite and professional to the retaliator.